stackforge/fuel-docs/pages/release-notes/v5-1/020-new-features.rst

 Starting with Mirantis OpenStack 5.1, experimental features are disabled by default and require an explicit action to enable the features.
-More details on enabling experimental features can be found in the documentation.
+Instructions about enabling experimental features can be found in :ref:`experimental-features-term`.

 The Fuel Master Node can now be backed up and restored
 ------------------------------------------------------